RRSSC Constitution & Bylaws

 Meetings and Voting

-SECTION 5.
+SECTION 4.
 Special Board Meetings.
-Special meetings of the Board may be called by the President; or shall be called by the Secretary upon receipt of a written request signed by at least three members of the Board.
-Such special meetings shall be held within the greater Killeen, Texas area, in a geographic triangle serving Dallas/Fort Worth, southwest to San Antonio and Southeast to Houston.
-Written notice of such meeting shall be mailed or emailed by the Secretary at least five days and not more than 10 days prior to the date of the meeting.
-Any such notice shall state the purpose of the meeting.
-No other business shall be transacted thereat.
+Special meetings of the Board may be called by the President or by the Secretary upon receipt of a written request signed by at least three members of the Board.
+Such special meetings shall be held in person or pursuant to the State of Texas regulations [Code of Business Operations, Title 2, CORPORATIONS, Chapter 22, NON-PROFIT CORPORATIONS, Subchapter A, GENERAL PROVISIONS, CHAPTER 6, Section 22.002.
+MEETINGS BY REMOTE COMMUNICATIONS TECHNOLOGY], and held in the Club’s focal point area, which is Killeen, Texas, in a geographic triangle serving Dallas/Fort Worth to the north, southwest to San Antonio and Southeast to Houston.
+Written notice of each such meeting shall be sent via USPS or via email, by the Secretary at least ten (10) days prior to the date of the meeting.
+Any such notice shall state the purpose of the meeting and no other business shall be transacted thereat.
 The quorum for such a meeting shall be a simple majority of the Board.

 Directors and Officers

-- The President shall preside at all meetings of the club, and of the board, and shall have the duties and powers normally appurtenant to the office of President in addition to those particularly specified in these bylaws.
+- The President shall preside at all meetings of the club and of the Board and shall have the duties and powers normally appurtenant to the office of President in addition to those particularly specified in these bylaws.

-- The 1st Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence, or incapacity.
+- The Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence, or incapacity.

-The Club Year, Annual Meeting, Elections
+The Club’s Fiscal Year, Annual Meeting, Elections, Official Year

-SECTION 4.
+SECTION 3.
 Nominations.
-No person may be a candidate in a club election who has not been nominated.
-During the month of September, the board shall select a Nominating Committee consisting of three members and two alternates, not more than one of whom may be a member of the board.
-The Secretary shall immediately notify the committee members and alternates of their selection.
-The board shall name a chairperson for the committee and it shall be such person’s duty to call a committee meeting, which shall be held on or before October 10th.
-Such meeting may be held in person or by telephone conference call so long as all attendees at such meeting are able to hear one another.
+The Board shall select a Nominating Committee consisting of three members and two alternates, not more than one of whom may be a member of the Board.
+The Secretary shall immediately notify the committee persons and alternates of their selection.
+The Board shall name a chair for the committee and it shall be such person’s duty to call a committee meeting, which shall be held on or before November 30th each year.

-- Additional nominations may be made at the December meeting by any member in attendance, provided that the person so nominated does not decline when their name is No person may be a candidate for more than one position.
+- Additional nominations may be made at the December or January Members’ meeting(s) by any member in attendance, provided that the person so nominated does not decline when their name is No person may be a candidate for more than one position.